- Programme: Negotiating and Influencing Skills for Leaders

 In a wider organisational context, Mercer was looking for a business school that would give us rigorous curricular content, a central city location and a diverse mix of classmates.
 On a personal level, I was keen to mix with and learn from people representing other continents, and different business environments.
 After extensive research into a number of top universities across North America and Europe, we decided London Business School was the best match for both the company and my own personal needs.

-The Negotiating and Influencing Skills for Senior Managers programme fitted my individual learning needs particularly well.
+The Negotiating and Influencing Skills for Leaders programme fitted my individual learning needs particularly well.
 Dealing with a large number of people means I negotiate every day, with each interaction creating its own unique negotiating environment.
 One of the programme’s most practical benefits came from negotiating in interactive scenarios, either one-to-one or one-to-many, with a faculty member observing.
 We were also filmed; being able to go back and look at a video, then examine my own body language and reflect on other positives and negatives was extremely helpful.
 The classroom environment also taught me to be more observant – negotiating with participants from such a wide range of professional environments and cultures gave me real insight into different global business mind-sets.
 It also proved very quickly that people do not necessarily behave to their expected national stereotypes.

 Reinforcing company culture and values